 Two figure showing our model's training validation and accuracy before and after image pre-processing.

 Model accuracy improved by 6% (87.7% to 93.7%)!
 Interestingly, you can also observe a reduction in accuracy stochasticity, especially once training and validation accuracy reaches around 90%.
 That's super interesting.
 If I were to guess, it probably has something to do with the visual uniformity that vertical alignment may have with the chromosomes in pre-processing.
-Let's see how else we can improve our model.

 The rest of my project is a work-in-progress.
 I hope to update more soon!